PeterCamilleri/CX16/docs/tools.md

 editor and that's OK.
 Go with what makes you happy.

-_todo_ Create a configuration style for the cc65 assembly language so that it looks nice while being edited.
+_todo_ Create a configuration style for the cc65 assembly language so that it looks nicer while being edited.